 Top with baked salmon and Mediterranean salad dressing.

 Add more feta cheese on top for a beautiful presentation and serve warm or cold.
 Enjoy!

 - Mediterranean salad dressing - it's my spin on a classic Mediterranean Salad dressing which is traditionally made with olive oil, a mix of dried herbs, dijon mustard, and vinegar.
 I like adding maple syrup or honey to salad dressings or marinade, especially when serving fish.
 But you can use a different, more classic Greek salad dressing instead.

 - Lime juice – Be sure to use fresh lime juice as bottled juice doesn’t have the same fresh bright flavor to it.

 - The salad makes a wholesome meal on its own, no side dishes are needed.
 For extra protein, you could add lime cilantro rice, quinoa, and chickpeas.
 If you do add some grains, I’d love to hear what you think!
 Please feel free to leave a comment and start a conversation.
 Thank you!

 - Salmon can be easily overcooked especially if using small fillets.
 Make sure to check salmon for doneness closer to the end of baking time.

 - You can make the Mediterranean salad dressing a few days before.
 Keep in the fridge before ready to bake salmon.

-- For veggies, you can add all the ingredients except tomatoes, feta cheese in a bowl withotu the dressing, cover with plastic wrap for up to 24 hours.
-Refrigerate until ready to use and add in the remaining salmon salad ingredients on the next day.
+- For veggies, you can add all the ingredients except tomatoes, and feta cheese in a bowl without the dressing, and cover with plastic wrap for up to 24 hours.
+Refrigerate until ready to use and add in the remaining salmon salad ingredients the next day.